-• Statistics Collection Interval (seconds)- this field allows you to set the reporting interval for collection of Proactive Monitoring (ProMon) statistics.
-The default is 30 (seconds).
+4 In the Statistics Collection Interval (secs) field, the default reporting period for Proactive Monitoring (ProMon) statistics is 30 (seconds).
 You can change or reduce the reporting interval for this Brick to less than 30 seconds.
 The value entered must be greater than zero (0).

 For more information about Brick Proactive Monitoring parameters that are logged by the SMS or Compute Server, refer to the SMS Reports, Alarms, and Logs Guide.

-6 When you are finished, display the File menu and select Save .
-END OF STEPS
+5 When you are finished, display the File menu and select Save.